-A native of Albuquerque, New Mexico, King began her training with Suzanne Johnston, Soili Arvola, and Leo Ahonen.
-Her association with Boston Ballet School actually began in 1981, when she studied with Violette Verdy, Helgi Tomasson, and Ivan Nagy as a Summer Dance Program scholarship recipient.
+King began her training with Suzanne Johnston, Soili Arvola, and Leo Ahonen.
+Her association with Boston Ballet School began in 1981, when she studied with Violette Verdy, Helgi Tomasson, and Ivan Nagy as a Summer Dance Program scholarship recipient.

-Later that year, she launched her professional career, joining Louisville Ballet and then accepting the invitation of Bruce Marks to become a member of Ballet West in Salt Lake City, UT.
+She launched her professional career later that year by joining Louisville Ballet, and then accepting the invitation of Bruce Marks to become a member of Ballet West in Salt Lake City, UT.
 With Ballet West, she danced a variety of principal, soloist, and corps roles in such classics as The Sleeping Beauty, Giselle, and The Nutcracker.
 She also performed in Ashton’s The Dream and in Balanchine repertory including Symphony in C, Bugaku, and Allegro Brillante.
 From 1987 until her retirement in 1993, she again danced for Mr. Marks, this time as a member of Boston Ballet.
 She appeared in the celebrated “glasnost” Swan Lake, staged by Konstantin Sergeyev and Natalya Dudinskaya, and added other Balanchine ballets, including The Four Temperaments and Concert Barocco, to her repertoire.